 Corporate and Group Marketing.
 The Complex-based Special Events Sales Managers book group events such as business seminars, receptions and private parties.
 The Company develops and maintains a database for corporate and group bookings.
 Each Dave & Buster's has hosted events for many large multinational, national, and regional businesses.
 Many of the Company's corporate and group customers have hosted repeat events.
 In addition to the rapport developed with these clients, the Company stages and promotes its own local group marketing opportunities such as "Karaoke Sing-a-Longs", "Murder Mystery Dinner Theater," televised sporting events and charity benefits.
-The corporate marketing department is also responsible for budgeting and

-Company's expenditures for advertising and promotions were approximately 2.3% of its revenues.
+The corporate marketing department is also responsible for budgeting and controlling media and production costs.
+During fiscal 1998, the Company's expenditures for advertising and promotions were approximately 2.3% of its revenues.